amolduse/mnist-nn-2/README.md

 ### Iteration 1: The Baseline

 The first iteration was a deep convolutional neural network with 8 convolutional layers and 2 fully-connected layers.
 This initial model was overly complex and, as the filename suggests, had "too many parameters," which was far from the target of under 20,000.
-The training for this model was interrupted, so no accuracy or parameter count is available.
+Test accuracy was little under 99.

+### Iteration 2 -4: Try to reduce parameters
+In these iterations, I focused on reducing parameters and I did not maintain the source and logs.
+But the changes were very basic

 ### Iteration 5: A Lighter Model